Nasfame/hive/docs/smart-contract-jobs.md

 * check that funds have been approved for the solver
 * transfer those funds to it's wallet
-* run the job on lilypad
+* run the job on CoopHive
 * call the `submitResults` method on the on-chain job creator
 * the on-chain job creator will call the `submitResults` of the original calling contract